 - Priority is given to monohull sailing boats under 10m long from recognised sailing/yacht clubs.

-- Alternative berths may be available at either Rossiter Yachts Ltd (on the peninsular between the 2 branches of the River Avon, to the North East of the Club) or Elkins Boatyard on the western branch of the River Avon.
+- Alternative berths may be available at either Avon Marina (on the peninsular between the 2 branches of the River Avon, to the North East of the Club) or Elkins Boatyard on the western branch of the River Avon.
 Short term moorings may also be available from Semcorp Bournemouth Water/Royalty Moorings on 01202 444646 or Christchurch Borough Council 01202 495061.

 - Limited anchoring is possible at the top of the harbour on the port hand side adjacent to the reed beds, clear of the fairway.
 Boats drawing up to 1m should be able to remain afloat here.
 Mariners should note that most of the harbour and foreshore is an important Nature Reserve and a designated SSSI.